 Determine email marketing frequency based on your unsubscribe rate.

 If you have an average unsubscribe rate of a quarter of a percent, and then you increase your frequency by two more email campaigns a week, and your unsubscribe jumps to three-quarters of a percent, it’s an indicator that your sending too frequently.

 Use your unsubscribe rate as a barometer for campaign frequency.

-There’s a new phenomenon in the email marketing world, and it’s particularly acute in B2B.
-To block malware, spyware, adware and viruses, more businesses are filtering their incoming mail before they distribute it.
+There's a new phenomenon in the email marketing world, and it’s particularly acute in B2B.
+To block malware, spyware, adware, and viruses, more businesses filter their incoming mail before distributing it.